 Wolf has a philosophical approach to life.
 He is a communist and thinks that all people have equal rights to enjoy life.
 When Lady Redchester refers to criminal classes, he says that there are no criminal classes any more than virtuous classes, the rogues and the rulers may both come from the gutter or palace.

 A man who is from a distinguished family today yet a criminal figure tomorrow.
 According to Wolf, both evil and virtue are present in the same person.
-Social environment, different circumstances and various opportunities and accidental happenings make a man that he is, so the philosophical approach of Wolf is quite exact and excellent.
+Social environment, different circumstances, and various opportunities and accidental happenings make the man that he is, so the philosophical approach of Wolf is quite exact and excellent.

 Phillpotts?

-Why do the Sydney welcome Wolf in their home?
+Why do the Sydneys welcome Wolf in their home?

 Justify the play Something to talk about as a light comedy.